 Stacey Hanke asked on twitter:

-Why when I ask for feedback, it’s never constructive, it’s always vague “good job, nice work,” what does it take to get thorough feedback?
+Why is it that when I ask for feedback, it’s never constructive.
+It’s always vague “good job, nice work.”
+What does it take to get thorough feedback?

 Feedback feels like confrontation to most people and they don’t want to risk starting a fight with you.
 They’ve learned many people are just fishing for praise when they ask for feedback, so that’s what they provide.
 They don’t want to hurt your feelings and they want out of a dangerous conversation.

 Some people are more honest with feedback than others.
 Seek them out.
 And it’s up to you to cultivate trust with someone to get to the point where they feel safe enough to give you honest criticism.
 Consider the cliche “do I look fat in this bathing suit?” – who answers this with complete honesty?
 You’ll rarely get great feedback from a stranger, much less someone you know who doesn’t want to hurt your feelings.

 There are five ways to improve the quality of feedback you get:

 - Who you ask.
 What coworker do you have a strong enough relationship with that they’ll take the risk?
 Seek them out on something small, push them to be honest, and then genuinely reward them.
 Repeat, and over time you’ll can take on bigger feedback requests.
 And of course, ask someone with expertise on the subject at hand, not just your friend.

 - How you ask.
 Ask a vague question and you get a vague answer.
 Instead ask focused questions like “How can I make this better?”, “What did I miss?” or “does this design solve these three objectives?”
 This gives the other person something to aim for.
 You, as the feedback asker, have to frame what kind of feedback you desire, simplifying the work for the other person.